Benedictteo05/OSA_notes/Operating Systems & Administration/L6 - Process Scheduling.md

 - The scheduling mechanism determines how the process manager can determine it is time to interrupt the CPU, and how a thread can be allocated to and removed from the CPU.

 ### Turnaround time
-- Time from when it arrives til the
+- Time from when it arrives till the